Fear and impatience as Santorini awaits return of mass tourism - France 24

 In the quiet alleys of Fira, the island's capital, time is passing by to the rhythm of church bells -- a reminder of the vanishing hours that separate the town from a flood of tourists.

-"We're desperate about tourists, we need them and we want them.
-If we don't have the people, how will we survive," says Michalis Drosos, who works in a souvenir shop in Fira.
+"We're desperate for tourists, we need them and we want them.
+If we don't have the people, how will we survive?" says Michalis Drosos, who works in a souvenir shop in Fira.

-The tourist season officially reopens on Monday in Greece after three months of restrictions that have halted large-scale tourism, a sector that makes up a quarter of Greece's economic output.
+The tourist season officially reopened on Monday in Greece after three months of restrictions that have halted large-scale tourism, a sector that makes up a quarter of Greece's economic output.

 Greek Prime Minister Kyriakos Mitsotakis chose Santorini to inaugurate the season with great pomp on Saturday, inviting tourists to marvel at the "stunning sunset" that has made the island famous.

-"We are incredibly lucky to be here without any other tourists," says Cedric Delourme, a Frenchman who came with his family, one of the few tourists walking around the island.

-The Gallini Hotel is expecting a group of Americans on Monday, but manager George Roussos says he is "never sure" because "something can happen at the last minute".
+The Gallini Hotel is expecting a group of Americans via Germany on Monday, but manager George Roussos says he is "never sure" because "something can happen at the last minute".

 Santorini airport will not reopen to international flights until July 1, like all regional airports in Greece.
 But travellers from around 30 countries will once again be welcomed at the airports of Thessaloniki and Athens, and will be able to travel on to the islands.